Year: 2025

 Ștefan cel Mare University, Suceava, Romania

-Professor, Head of the Department of Innovation Management
+Professor, Head of the Department of Innovation and Technological Entrepreneurship

 St Petersburg Electrotechnical University «LETI», St. Petersburg, Russia